Vulnpire/Spymap/README.md

 python3 spymap `<options>`

-Note: `While Spymap can be used without a Shodan API key, I recommended to use it with a free tier API key for enhanced functionality and better results.`
+Note: Spymap can function without a Shodan API key.
+However, to unlock its full potential and achieve better results, I highly recommend using a free tier Shodan API key.

 Options